gsayson/gateway/README.md

 ### `PUT` - `/user/{id}/server`
 This endpoint should be ignored, as it is meant to be called solely by the server.
 Hence, it is not documented here.

+## FAQ

+### Why not include keys that persist throughout Gateway runs?
+This is a deliberate design of Gateway, as we can easily invalidate JWTs when we fix bugs or major security issues.